 Insights

-Five Factors You Need to Know When Purchasing X-Ray Scanners
+Five Factors You Need to Know When Selecting X-Ray Scanners

 1.Tunnel Size

-X-ray scanners screen a variety of items, ranging from backpacks to cargo and even vehicles.
-A scanners’ tunnel size determines what types of objects it can screen, and it is typically measured in centimeters (cm) as width by height.
-Most x-ray scanners, including Astrophysics’, have their tunnel size in their name.
-For example, our XIS-6040 has a tunnel that measures 60 cm by 40 cm, making it easy to determine the size for each scanner.
+Most x-ray scanners have their tunnel size in their name.
+For example, the Astrophysics XIS-6040 has a tunnel that measures 60cm by 40cm, making it easy to determine the size for each scanner.

 Astrophysics categorizes x-ray scanners by their tunnel size and general use, as shown below: